MarcoASilva/json-schema-applier/README.md

 { name: 'Guest', dateOfBirth: '1900-01-01', age: 120 }
 ```

-### Create required fields
+### Create required

-json-schema-applier will fill required fields that are missing from the object, based first, on the overwrite object and fallback to global config object (overwritable too).
+json-schema-applier will fill required fields that are missing from the object based, first, on the overwrite object and fallback to global config object (overwritable too).
 So overwrites > global as global is the default "from/to" mapping object.

 GLOBAL config (default mapping):